Last Updated on October 23, 2021

 The Bottom Line

 AA Basic Economy tickets mean less flexibility for travelers and more restrictions.
-This is the same for all airlines basic economy fares.
+This is the same for all basic economy fares.

 “Use it or lose it” is the main drawback closely followed by the inability to choose your own seat.